0xebfehat/ShadowPadAnalysisTools/general/README.md

 <img src="./resources/2.png" raw=true width=500>
 Makes codes from 0x221000 in the memory segment.
 <br /><br />
-5. Debug to extract configuration blob
+5. Debug to extract configuration blob<br>
 First, I recommend to take a snapshot of VM.
 I sometimes encoutnered debugger stopped unexpectedly during the debugging.
 The configuration blob is extracted to allocated memory.
 We can trace it from the search result of Step 4.